NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/atac-chip-downstream/lab-PeakAnnot.rst

 Using ``ChIPseeker`` package

+- to profile ATAC-seq signal by genomics location and by proximity to TSS regions

-- to profile ChIP signal by genomics location and by ChIP binding to TSS regions
+.. - to profile ChIP signal by genomics location and by ChIP binding to TSS regions

+- to annotate peaks with the nearest gene

-- to annotate peaks, visualise and compare annotations
+..- to annotate peaks, visualise and compare annotations

 - to run and compare functional enrichment